-Project element Allowance relative to approved element Requirement for project update Type, number and physical dimensions of solar modules, including solar tracking system.
-Can change.
+Project element Allowance relative to Requirement for project update Type, number and physical dimensions of solar modules, including solar tracking system. approved element Can change.
 Confirm the final type and number of solar modules, the physical dimensions of the solar array, and the type of solar tracking system, if applicable.
 Provide confirmation that the changes do not cause added solar glare to occur at critical points along highways, major roadways and railways and any registered and known unregistered aerodromes.
-Total capability of power plant in MW (including battery storage, if present).
+Total capability of power plant in MW.
 Cannot increase or decrease by more than +/- 10 per cent or +/- 10 MW, whichever is less.
-Confirm total capability of power plant in MW (including battery storage, if present).
+Confirm total capability of power plant in MW.
 Extent of land use disturbance located within the approved project boundary.
 May increase or decrease.
 Confirm extent of land use disturbance (in hectares) located within the approved project boundary.
-Total disturbance (in hectares) to native grasslands or other types of wildlife habitat, encroachment into Alberta Environment and Parks' minimum setbacks for wildlife habitat features; or, any encroachments into Alberta Environment and Parks' minimum setbacks for permanent wetlands.
+Total disturbance (in hectares) to native grasslands or other types of wildlife habitat, encroachment into Alberta Environment and Protected Areas' minimum setbacks for wildlife habitat features; or, any encroachments into Alberta Environment and Protected Areas' minimum setbacks for permanent wetlands.
 Cannot increase.
-Confirm total disturbance (in hectares) to native grasslands or other types of wildlife habitat, encroachment into Alberta Environment and Parks' minimum setbacks for wildlife habitat features; or, any encroachments into Alberta Environment and Parks' minimum setbacks for permanent wetlands has not increased over what was approved.
+Confirm total disturbance (in hectares) to native grasslands or other types of wildlife habitat, encroachment into Alberta Environment and Protected Areas' minimum setbacks for wildlife habitat features; or, any encroachments into Alberta Environment and Protected Areas' minimum setbacks for permanent wetlands has not increased over what was approved.
 Noise environment.
-Must continue to meet permissible sound levels at the Provide sound output of noise generating equipment.
+Must continue to meet permissible sound levels at the most affected receptor(s) (as determined under Rule 012).
+Provide sound output of noise generating equipment.
+Provide table of predicted noise levels (to one decimal point) from finalized project at receptors.
+Confirm that the project continues to meet permissible sound levels at the most affected receptors (as determined under Rule 012).